A look at why there needs to be caution from those that are proposing a speedy return to footballing normality.

 The Coronavirus could easily spread between games or training sessions; by playing, they could be putting their families at risk.
 The United Kingdom are playing catch-up with other countries.
 The Government were late to put these lockdown measures in place so it's unlikely that they will be coming to an end in the not too distant future.

 Seeing football played behind closed doors is the real giveaway.
 This simply isn't right and the only people this is really for is the television broadcasters.
 It certainly isn't for the fans.
 Sure, they will lap it up because, by that point, they will have watched every Netflix series at least twice!
-If it was safe to play sports in the summer then why postpone the European Championships and the Olympics
+If it was safe to play sports in the summer then why postpone the European Championships and the Olympics?

 Of course, big world sporting events will attract masses from all over the globe.
 That is the major argument against the events taking place.
 They could put the event behind closed doors but that wouldn't be a good look.
 It won't be for the Premier League, either, with vessels of atmosphere replaced by deafening silences.